Table of Contents

 Many users report cognitive benefits such as calm focus and being able to articulate thoughts, and improved speaking ability when using Nefiracetam.

 And one of the coolest benefits are the visual effects when using Nefiracetam.
 It feels like your brain is processing a broader spectrum of what’s in your visual range.
 Nature and your surroundings look more vibrant and beautiful.

 Recommended dosage of Nefiracetam is up to 900 mg per day.

 Use smaller dosages like 400 mg once in the morning and another dose at noon.

 Oxiracetam to Eliminate Brain Fog

 Oxiracetam was the 3rd racetam nootropic and developed in 1977.
 It enhances choline-acetyltransferase (ChAT) in your brain which makes more acetylcholine.
 Leading to improved short-term and long-term memory.
 And eliminating ‘brain fog’.

 Oxiracetam also increases the density of binding sites for neurotransmitters on AMPA receptors.
 Resulting in a stimulant-effect without any of the negative side effects associated with stimulants.[iv]

-People who use Oxiracetam report that it helps clear brain fog and improves focus and motivation.
+Oxiracetam report that it has profound effects in clearing brain fog and enhancing focus and motivation.
 Especially when learning new material or working through a tedious task.